 Courses & Electives

-The Revers Center for Energy supports curricular learning through credit and non-credit courses, workshops and events.
+The Revers Center for Energy, Sustainability and Innovation supports curricular learning through credit and non-credit courses, workshops and events.
 The energy curriculum at Tuck is designed for students who have a deep interest in energy and for those who want to understand the industry in preparation for related careers in general management, consulting, banking, entrepreneurship, or investing.
 In addition to courses with a specific focus on energy, students have the opportunity to design independent studies and participate in various experiential learning projects.

-Professor Erin Mansur teaches a full-term elective, Energy Economics, that explores a managerial perspective on the economics of energy markets, including crude oil, refined products, natural gas, and electricity.
+A full-term elective that explores a managerial perspective on the economics of energy markets, including crude oil, refined products, natural gas, and electricity.

-Professor Anant Sundaram teaches Business and Climate Change, an elective course taught annually.
-The class discusses the impacts of climate change on business, tools and frameworks to understand regulatory responses, and ways to assess how a company’s business model is exposed to climate change.”
+An elective course taught annually.
+Companies are the major source of greenhouse gas emissions and equally, by deploying R&D, financial resources, technology, and talent, they are the ones developing the solutions to address the problem.
+The class discusses the impacts of climate change on business, tools and frameworks to understand regulatory responses, and ways to assess how a company’s business model is exposed to climate change.

 Workshops: The Center offers full-day or half-day workshops to help students take a deep-dive into energy topics that are not full-filled through the curriculum.
 These are offered to support students in the career recruiting process or simply to explore topics they want to learn more about.
 Recent workshops include: